Sylvain59650/datetime-object/docs/DateTime-Locale.md

     DateTime.locale('fr');
     DateTime.locale();

-As of version **2.12.0** it is possible to list all locales that have been loaded and are available to use:
+ it is possible to list all locales that have been loaded and are available to use:

     DateTime.locales()